chartbeat-labs/textacy/docs/source/tutorials/tutorial-2.md

 ('1996-01-04', '1999-10-08')
 ```

-spaCy's base tokenization and annotations provide a flexible base from which we can perform a higher-level splitting of each document into semantically meaningful "terms".
+spaCy's tokenization and annotations provide a flexible base from which we can perform a higher-level splitting of each document into semantically meaningful "terms".
 For example, let's extract all entities:

 ```pycon
 >>> import textacy.extract